htcondor/htcondor-ce/docs/batch-system-integration.md

 -   If a value is set in [JOB\_ROUTER\_DEFAULTS](#job_router_defaults) with `eval_set_<variable>`, override it by using `eval_set_<variable>` in the `JOB_ROUTER_ENTRIES`.
 Do this at your own risk as it may cause the CE to break.
 -   Make sure to run `condor_ce_reconfig` after changing your routes, otherwise they will not take effect.
--   Do **not** set the job environment through the JobRouter.
-Instead, add any changes to the `[Local Settings]` section in `/etc/osg/config.d/40-localsettings.ini` and run osg-configure, as documented [here](/other/configuration-with-osg-configure#local-settings).
 -   HTCondor batch system only: Local universe jobs are excluded from any routing.

 How Job Routes are Constructed